 - Mike Dill '71 created the Dill Fund which provides funds for students to explore off-campus opportunities outside of the normal academic year.

-- Four Phi Delts serve on the board of the National Association of Wabash Men.
+- Five Phi Delts serve on the board of the National Association of Wabash Men.

-- Four Phi Delts currently serve on the board of the Indianapolis Association of Wabash Men, one serves as the organization's current president, and one is a past president.
+- Five Phi Delts currently serve on the board of the Indianapolis Association of Wabash Men, one serves as the organization's current president, and two are past presidents.

 - During the College's Campaign for Leadership, more than half of our alumni (more than 360) contributed to the building of our new house.